mishra-18/mishra-18/README.md

 <h1 align='center'>Hey there!
 I'm Shubh 🌟 :></h1>

+Been finetuning some stuff lately.
+[Check it Out!](https://github.com/mishra-18/tune-rllm)

+Take a look at [Pool-Of-Models](https://github.com/mishra-18/ML-Models).
 ## 🚀 About Me

 * I'm knee-deep in data 🌱, mining it for insights, and teaching machines to think deeper than a philosopher on espresso ☕.